Marine School of Infantry

 The U.S. Marine Corps maintains its longstanding tradition that every soldier (regardless of Military Occupational Specialty) is “first and foremost, a Rifleman.”

-However, the School of Infantry in the Marine Corps separates recruits based on their desired military occupation.
+However, the School of Infantry in the Marine Corps also separates recruits based on their desired military occupation.

 Therefore, Marines with Infantry MOS 0300 receive training at the Infantry Training Battalion (ITB).

-On the other hand, all non-infantry Marines receive SOI training through the Marine Combat Training Battalion (MCT Bn).
+However, all non-infantry Marines receive SOI training through the Marine Combat Training Battalion (MCT Bn).

 Marine School of Infantry training is an important transition from an entry-level introduction at boot camp to preparing Marines to become “combat-ready.”